kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Cast Knight Speed.
 - Auto Level Up Kreia and T3-M4.
 - Enter Sky Ramp
-- Equip MC: Sith Power Gauntlets, MC's Armband, Upgraded Lightsaber (Mainhand), Freedon Nadd's Short Lightsaber (Offhand)
+- `}` Equip MC: Sith Power Gauntlets, MC's Armband, Upgraded Lightsaber (Mainhand), Freedon Nadd's Short Lightsaber (Offhand)
 - Run through to the Palace, keep Knight Speed active as you go.
   - *Pro Tip: Using the Plasma Torch on the Force Fields is quicker than using your Lightsabers.*
-  - *Make a safety save right before entering the Palace, the game is prone to crashing here.*
+  - *It is recommended to make a safety save right before entering the Palace, the game is prone to crashing here.*
 - Enter the Palace.

 ### Palace